David397L/Chicago-BibTeX-bibliography-styles/README.md

 chicago18ad.bst is a BibTeX bibliography style for the Chicago (18th edition) author-date citation style.

-The initial development goal (en route to a full implementation) is to match the description of the style at https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-2.html
+The initial development goal (en route to a full implementation) is to match as closely as possible the description of the style at https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-2.html

 This is the current (2024) edition of the Chicago manual of style.